comtura-ai/fastapi-redis/README.md

 # Fastapi Redis

-This package provides a client that integrates with Fastapi and provides a decorator to cache fastapi controllers.
+This package provides a client that integrates with Fastapi and provides a decorator to cache fastapi controllers responses.

 ## Installation